Analytic Study of $p$-Bessel Functions: Fractional Calculus, Integral Representations, and Complex Extensions: Integral Representations and Asymptotics at Infinity

 \subsection{{Future Directions}}

-Combining the results of Subsections 4.2 and 4.4, we arrive at the conjecture that for $p$ satisfying $(2/p) \in \mathbb{N}\setminus\{1,2\}$, the asymptotic behavior of $p$-Bessel functions is independent of the order $\omega$ and exhibits decay of order $-p/2$.
+Combining the result of Subsection 4.2 and the assumption that the $p$-Bessel functions inherit the asymptotic structure of the case $p$=2, we arrive at the conjecture that for $p$ satisfying $(2/p) \in \mathbb{N}\setminus\{1,2\}$, the asymptotic behavior of $p$-Bessel functions is independent of the order $\omega$ and exhibits decay of order $-p/2$.
 In this final subsection, we outline a future research plan aimed at deriving uniform asymptotic formulas for $p$-Bessel functions of general order $\omega$ for large arguments.
-For example, based on the results of this section, a natural approach is to choose the parameter $x\in\mathbb{R}^{2}$ appropriately, to substitute this choice into the integral representations (Theorem \ref{matcal-J-int0}; (\ref{J-int0}), (\ref{J-int})), and then to analyze the resulting asymptotic behavior.
+For example, based on the main result of this section (Theorem \ref{matcal-J-int0}), a natural approach is to choose the parameter $x\in\mathbb{R}^{2}$ appropriately, to substitute this choice into the integral representations (\ref{J-int0}) and (\ref{J-int}), and then to analyze the resulting asymptotic behavior.
 In particular, in the proof of Theorem 1.5 in \cite{K2}, the asymptotic behavior in the right neighborhood of the axis $\varphi=\pi/2$ is investigated by taking the parameter $x=(\delta\lambda,\lambda)$, where $0\leq\delta\ll1$ is sufficiently small and $\lambda>0$.
 Moreover, as a special case of the relations (2.6) and (2.7) in \cite{K3} we may also attempt to derive asymptotic estimates from an integral representation of the $p$-Bessel function of order $\omega(>0)$ whose kernel is given by the $p$-Bessel function of order zero.
 In what follows, we assume the previously stated conjecture on the asymptotic behavior of the $p$-Bessel functions, namely they exhibit uniform asymptotic decay of order $-p/2$, independent of the order, and conclude this section by discussing its relation to the assumptions made in the following generalization of (\ref{D-J}) in our previous work. \begin{theorem}[\textit{\cite{K1}, Theorem 1.3}] \itshape{Let $p>0$.
 If $\beta>-1$ satisfies that $\mathcal{D}_{\beta}^{[p]}(1:x)$ is integrable on $\mathbb{R}^{2}$, then} holds, and the series converges absolutely for $x\in\mathbb{T}^{2}(:=(-\frac{1}{2},\frac{1}{2}]^{2})$ under this assumption. \end{theorem} To state the conclusion in advance, if the conjecture $J_{\omega}^{[p]}(x)\stackrel{\text{unif}}{=}\mathcal{O}(|x|_{p}^{-p/2})$ holds, the assumption of this theorem that $\mathcal{D}_{\beta}^{[p]}(1:x)$ is integrable on $\mathbb{R}^{2}$ can be expressed explicitly as $\beta>1-p/2$ for $p$ satisfying $(2/p)\in\mathbb{N}\setminus{\{1,2\}}$.

 In fact, under $\beta>1-p/2$, since there exists $\varepsilon>0$ satisfying $\beta+1>2-p/2+\varepsilon$, the following holds by $|x|_{p}^{-(\beta+1)}<|x|_{p}^{-(2-p/2+\varepsilon)}$.

 Also, from the series representation (\ref{2-J}), for $x\neq0$,